jimbosoft/callme/README.md

 When reading from stdin, "QUIT" is used to indicate end of entry.
 This was done because the use of EOF differs between operating systems and produced strange results in cygwin.

 If NO dictionary is specified by using the -d dictionary command line option, the program will look for a dictionary file called dictionary.txt in the local directory.
+Please be aware no dictionary.txt is included and must be added before running the app.

 ## Choice of challenge